Mario & Luigi: Brothership: Development

-According to Otani, Acquire's approach was quite different from AlphaDream's main approach as Ohashi's main goal was to have an external story-writing company to come up with the story while coming up with the island-drifting gameplay which led to Shipshape Island's creation.
-Tomoki Fukushima, the game's associate producer, felt that the Mario Bros.'s cooperation got more focus than previous games and decided that Luigi could act as an automated character which the Luigi Logic was invented as a new idea.
-Otani noted how the developers were unaware that the animated feature film The Super Mario Bros.
-Movie (2023) was released last year but noted how the opening cutscene shows Mario and Luigi getting taken to the portal and separated in a similar fashion as a coincidence.
+According to Otani, Acquire's approach was quite different from AlphaDream's, as Ohashi's main goal was to have an external story-writing company develop the plot in parallel with Acquire's work on the island-drifting gameplay.
+Ohashi remarked that this approach initially made it challenging to arrive at a fitting story, until the theme of "connection" was conceived for the game.
+Tomoki Fukushima, the game's associate producer, felt that the Mario Bros.'s cooperation received more focus than previous games and eventually decided that Luigi could act as an automated character, leading to the conception of the "Luigi Logic" mechanic.
+Otani stated how, during development, the team was unaware of the release of the animated feature film The Super Mario Bros.
+Movie in 2023, and commented on the opening cutscene showing Mario and Luigi getting taken to a portal and separated in a similar fashion to the movie, calling it a coincidence.

-Unlike previous installments of the series which were numbered sequels in Japan with the exception of Paper Jam, Brotherships Japanese title is almost entirely the same as the English one with the difference being that it has an exclamation mark in the end.
-Otani stated that they decided to keep the English title the same as a Japanese one, the title referring to the titular brothers' bond and the game's hub Shipshape Island.
-Hideki Sakamoto composed the game's soundtrack, with Otani stating that Brotherships music makes the use of the wind instruments, accordions, brass bands, and tropical steelpans to match the game's theme of ocean adventure.
-However, he stated that the game would not use generic music tracks for the story events and cutscenes in which they ended up having up to 40-80 tracks.
+Unlike previous installments of the series, Brotherships Japanese title is almost entirely the same as the English one, with the difference being that it has an exclamation mark in the end.
+Otani stated that they decided to keep the English title the same as a Japanese one, with Fukishima remarking that the title referred to the titular brothers' bond and the game's hub Shipshape Island.

+Hideki Sakamoto's soundtrack made use of wind instruments, accordions, brass bands, and tropical steelpans, since they captured the "Mario & Luigi" feeling the best, said Ohashi.
+Otani added that the game had a unique music track for each story event and cutscene, contrasting the approach to the previous titles, resulting in the soundtrack including over 100 tracks.

-After series creator AlphaDream filed for bankruptcy in 2019, Nintendo filed a new trademark for Mario & Luigi in January 2020.
-In June 2024, following the reveal of the game in a Nintendo Direct, Nintendo noted that "some of the original developers" from the franchise, referring to AlphaDream, are involved in the development of Brothership, but did not reveal what studio was producing the game.
+After AlphaDream filed for bankruptcy in 2019, Nintendo filed a new trademark for Mario & Luigi in January 2020.
+On June 18, 2024, the game was officially revealed in a Nintendo Direct.
+Following the reveal, Nintendo noted that "some of the original developers" from the franchise, referring to AlphaDream, are involved in the development of Brothership, but did not reveal what studio was producing the game.
 The primary developer was later revealed to be Acquire from the game's intellectual property notices; they had previously worked on Octopath Traveler, which Nintendo initially published outside of Japan.
 The game released on the Nintendo Switch on November 7, 2024.